Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Constraints and GANs

 We have said that the extrapolation task depends on the accuracy with which the GAN generator learns the map of the system.
 But learning the map of the system is learning an interpolation task which has some built-in error.
 This means that the trained GAN generator at each extrapolation step will commit an error.
 Thus, if we hope to train an accurate extrapolator we should find a way to compensate for this error.
 We would like to train the GAN generator to ``correct" its trajectory after every step so that it counters the effect of the error.

 Here we propose to train the generator on a ``noisy" version of the given trajectory.
 We center a cloud of points at each data point that is provided on the trajectory.
-Then, during training, at each step we force the generator to map a point in this cloud to the correct point on the trajectory at the next step.
+Then, during training, at each step we force the generator to map a point in this cloud to the correct (noiseless) point on the trajectory at the next step.
 The purpose of this is for the generator to learn how to restore the trajectory of the system after it is perturbed.
-In essence, we are training the generator to reproduce the original dynamics as a sum of an approximation to the original dynamics (due to interpolation errors) plus a restoring force.

-As will become apparent from the numerical results (Section \ref{example_extrapolation1}), while the training procedure we have outlined is in the right direction, the resulting extrapolator can still benefit from enforcing the constraints {\it during prediction}.
-Here we have chosen to enforce the constraints, during extrapolation, by performing at every step a projection of the extrapolator output on the space of constraints (this is inspired by projection methods used for temporal integration on manifolds \cite{hairer2001bit}).

 The proposed approach introduces two new parameters that need to be determined in the numerical experiments: i) the range in which the cloud of points takes values and ii) how many points will the cloud consist of.
 In the current paper we provide only empirical criteria to tune these parameters.
+Since we have limited computational capability we wish to achieve a balance between the range of the noise cloud and the number of points that we will sample from the cloud.
+If we use a small range, then a few points will suffice.
+However, in this case we don't explore enough the nearby points of the given trajectory.
+On the other hand, if we use a rather large range we may not have enough points to sample it adequately and this can degrade the accuracy of the trained network.
+Similar trade-offs can be found in recent work on bounds on the generalization capability of neural networks (see e.g. \cite{xu2017, bu2019, kunze2019}).

-However, the system dynamics learned by the generator, in lapidary form ``GAN generator dynamics = approximate original dynamics + restoring force" hint at connections between our approach and model reduction \cite{chorin2005reno}.
+The system dynamics learned by the GAN generator, in lapidary form ``GAN generator dynamics = approximate original dynamics + restoring force", hint at connections between our approach and model reduction \cite{chorinstinis2007}.
 In particular, the restoring force is analogous to the concept of memory in the context of model reduction.
-These connections are under investigation and will appear in a future publication.

-We repeat here that the training approach described in this section (noisy data and projection) can be used in {\it conjunction} with the enforcing of constraints during training (see also results in Section \ref{numerical_state_rate_with}).
-Our aim in this section was to show that enforcing the constraints {\it alone} during training is not enough to guarantee an accurate extrapolator.
+Whether we need to decompose {\it explicitly} the dynamics learned by the GAN generator into a sum of approximate original dynamics and a restoring force or the restoring force can be incorporated {\it implicitly} in the GAN generator dynamics depends on the type of constraint that we want to enforce and the level at which we examine the dynamical system e.g. state space vs phase space (the various cases are clarified through the numerical examples in Section \ref{instructive_examples}).